Not for the faint of heart! Accelerated Freefall Skydives are for die-hard adventurers looking to take their skills to new heights!

 Once you have made your appointment for ground school, please visit USPA Online Ground School to familiarize yourself with the program.

-A tandem skydive is recommended first as an introduction to freefall.
+A tandem skydive is recommended first as an introduction to freefall, but is not required.